tildeholmqvist/projectone/README.md

 #### Colours

 The color scheme of the bookclubs website goes in red  orange and yellow.
+I choose to work with this colors since they fit the purpose of the website well, and is both kind and calming colors.
+The softer colors fit the website and the purpose of the website and is a commun used colorpalette for this type of sites that often is in the brown and red spectra.
 The text is in black to make it easier to read for the visitor.

 #### Images